xicato/xig-documentation/api_doc.md

   Current as of 2018-5-17.

 ----
-<a id="markdown-name-group-need-to-check---network-name" name="name-group-need-to-check---network-name"></a>
-## Name Group <Need to check - network name?>
-**Change Status:** No API call changes made in V1.7.0.
+## Set Group Name [Modified in V1.7.2]
+**Change Status:** The API call has changed in V1.7.2 to support unique group names per network.
+The previous call just supported a flat name list that did not allow group names to be uniquely identified per network.

-  Name or change the name of a group.
-It will also save the name through software restarts. *NOTE* This call only creates a name list associated with the specified Group IDs on the gateway.
+  Name or change the name of a group on a given network.
+It will also save the name through software restarts. *NOTE* This call only creates a name list associated with the specified networks and Group IDs on the gateway.
 The group names are not stored on XIMs or XIDs, and the name list is not propagated to other gateways in the space.
-`/device/setname/:network/:group_id/:name`

 * **URLs**

-  `/group/setname/:group_id/:name`
+  `/group/setname/:network/:group_id/:name`

 * **Methods:**